phpLicenseWatcher/phpLicenseWatcher/docker/README.md

 Add your own `lmutil` binary to `httpd/` folder before running.

-Also adapt `config.php` and set the passwords in `docker-compose.yml`.
+Adapt `config.php` and set the passwords in `docker-compose.yml`.
+Also change the hostname *yourhost.com* in the `php.ini` configuration file.
+Otherwise e-mails most likely won't work.

 # docker compose